loader image

 What Happened to the Engine

-Henry Platel Reid, from Jesmond, Newcastle-upon-Tyne, was given his first flight at Hendon in May 1912.
+Henry Platel Reid, from Jesmond, Newcastle upon Tyne, was given his first flight at Hendon in May 1912.
 The pilot was Marcel Desoutter, and the mechanic who swung the propeller was Arthur Whitten Brown later knighted following the first crossing of the Atlantic.
 Reid began training at Royal Naval Air Service Unit Hill of Oaks, Windermere in April 1915, aged 25, and obtained his Aviator’s Certificate on 4 February 1916.
 He was made an instructor on 25 April 1916, his final Windermere flight taking place on 21 June 1916 having flown 41 hours.
 He joined the Royal Flying Corps and served in France with 19 Squadron.
-On demobilisation, Lieutenant Reid returned to the family wine merchants business of John Reid & Son.
+On demobilisation, Lieutenant Reid returned to the family’s wine and spirits merchants business of John Reid & Sons Ltd, 295 Scotswood Road, Newcastle upon Tyne.

 Reid regained his Certificate in 1948, becoming Chairman of Newcastle Aero Club Ltd.